Meridian Regional Airport: Facilities and aircraft

-The rectangular hangar accommodates 10 planes, and is still in use today.
+The rectangular hangar accommodates 10 planes.
 The building is made of brick and has a concrete foundation.
-The roof is gabled, and the walls are parapet.
-The end walls are capped by pent roofs and decorative brick panels framed by stucco.
-The north and south ends contain eight large sliding metal doors, which open to allow planes to roll in.
+The roof is gabled, and the walls have parapets.
+The end walls are capped by pent roofs and decorative brick panels encased by stucco.
+The north and south ends contain eight large sliding metal doors which allow planes to roll in.
 The interior has a concrete floor, unfinished brick walls, and an unfinished ceiling with exposed steel trusses.
 There is a small office and washroom on the east end, and a staircase leads to a narrow second floor room that overlooks the workroom and hangar storage area.
 Located on the east side of the hangar, the Powerhouse is a one-story, one-by-one bay building with another gabled roof and parapet walls.
 Entrance is gained through a door on the south side of the building, and the only other openings are a metal window on the east side, and a small vent on the west side.

-For the 12-month period ending March 31, 2021, the airport had 86,751 aircraft operations, an average of 238 per day: 71% military, 25% general aviation, 4% air taxi, and <1% scheduled commercial.
+For the 12-month period ending March 31, 2021, the airport had 86,751 aircraft operations: 71% military, 25% general aviation, 4% air taxi, and <1% scheduled commercial.
 At that time there were 78 aircraft based at this airport: 44 single-engine, 7 multi-engine, 5 jet, 3 helicopter, 1 glider, and 18 military.

 Meridian Regional Airport Authority operates Meridian Aviation, a full service fixed-base operator (FBO) on the airport.